-Moral judgments about the attitude of the Canadian churches are difficult, especially after the fact.
-Davis and Nefsky rightly note that they are "coloured by hindsight and tend to assume its wisdom, and because they exaggerate the power of right moral choices to bring forth desirable results."
-For example, the historical records show that few Canadian Protestants understood the stark reality of the Holocaust.
-The Holocaust historian Michael Marrus pointed out that no one at that time was predisposed to believe the unbelievable: "To a degree everyone was in the dark."
-Many could not believe it possible for such a civilized nation as Germany to perpetrate such horrendous genocide - a nation which had given birth to such great philosophers, composers and theologians.
-Too many still had a blinkered view of human nature.
-They did not think that human beings were capable of organizing concentration camps and killing centres.
-The authors' commendable and well researched studies clearly show the dilemmas faced by Protestant communities and individuals in the Nazi era.
+The authors' commendable and well-researched studies clearly show the dilemmas faced by Protestant communities and individuals in the Nazi era.
 But Christians need to stay vigilant.
 Since silence kills, we dare not be silent in the light of the disturbing anti-Semitic acts, which are on increase in Canada.
-Since the Fall of 2000, synagogues, cemetery and Jewish community centres in Canada have been desecrated, Jewish citizens have been threatened and assaulted.
-In the light of current developments, the book by Davis and Nefsky deserves our attention, but it should be read with critical care.
+Since the Fall of 2000, synagogues, cemeteries and Jewish community centers in Canada have been desecrated.
+Jewish citizens have been threatened and assaulted.
+In light of current developments, the book by Davis and Nefsky deserves our attention, but it should be read with critical care.
 The authors' views of Scriptures leave much to be desired.
-For example, they mistakingly claim that the roots of anti-Semitism are found in the New Testament representations of Pharisees and Sadducees.
-They state, "There is little doubt that the Matthaean image of the blind, legalistic, impious, hypocritical, fanatical and murderous Pharisee (Matthew 23) is a caricature inspired by Jewish-Christian frictions [in Antioch] in the final decades of the first century."
+For example, they mistakenly claim that the roots of anti-Semitism are found in the New Testament representations of Pharisees and Sadducees.
+They state, "There is little doubt that the Matthaean image of the blind, legalistic, impious, hypocritical, fanatical and murderous Pharisee (Matthew 23) is a caricature inspired by Jewish-Christian frictions in [Antioch] in the final decades of the first century."
 The authors also leave the distinct impression that Christians should never evangelize the Jews.
 They view it as an anti-Semitic activity.
 But mission work to the Jews is still our mandate.
 We need to weep over the atrocities committed against the Jews.
 Yet we still have the obligation to proclaim that Jesus is the promised Messiah and the only way to God the Father.
 We are to preach to all and sundry the Gospel of Jesus Christ "because it is the power of God for salvation of everyone who believes: first to the Jew, then for the Gentile" (Rom.1:17).